 I came across a situation this week where I wanted to add the option of running an existing script, for a specific server/database combination.
 The script currently has no parameters and runs against all servers in the environment from a scheduled task.
-I wanted to make sure that behavior didn’t change.
+I wanted to make sure that behaviour didn’t change.
 The other requirement was that if I specified Server, Database should be a mandatory parameter and vice versa.

 The final solution was to add the two parameters to a parameter set and make them both mandatory.
 I also had to add a different DefaultParameterSet (thanks to Andrew for this idea), otherwise it defaulted to the defined parameter set, meaning the script always required both Server and Database parameters.